LinkedInLearning/nodejs-databases-2835052/README.md

 - Sequelize

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
-As an example, the branch named `01_03` corresponds to the first chapter and the third video in that chapter.
+As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
-All branches have a beginning and an end state.
+Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
-The `main` branch holds the initial state of the code , while the `final` branch holds the state of the code at the end of this course.
+The `main` branch holds the final state of the code when in the course.

+When switching from one exercise files branch to the next after making changes to the files, you may get a message like this:

+    error: Your local changes to the following files would be overwritten by checkout:        [files] Please commit your changes or stash them before you switch branches.
+    Aborting

+To resolve this issue:

+    Add changes to git using this command: git add .
+	Commit changes using this command: git commit -m "some message"

 ## Folders